Social Media Retargeting Tools

 The first level of awareness has been generated by the CPC campaign and the description on the landing page or through your website.
 However, this initial awareness can be heightened by communicating to the customer through different platforms.
 The repeated campaigns help leave an imprint of your logo, trademarks, company information, products and brands among the target audience.
 One disadvantage is that heavy targeting is done even on prospects who may be weak, having only visited the landing page once.

 The obvious result that a company investing in retargeting tools expects is sales conversion.
 When a visitor comes to a landing page and registers, his awareness of the company and products are limited.
 If you are in a competitive industry such as sports goods, innerwear or kitchen appliances, further promotional messages by way of incentives- discounts, limited period offers can induce potential consumers to act.
 Sales conversion can also happen due to brand familiarity through multiple channels.
-Or retargeting strategy can also convert some consumers to apply for free-trial.
+Or retargeting strategy can also convert some consumers to apply for a free trial.
 Thus qualified leads can move one step closer down the buying funnel.

-Increasing market size of the industry
+The increasing market size of the industry

 Sustained retargeting strategy by major players in the vertical can help increase the market size of the industry through increased awareness.
 This can work especially in new technologies such as dishwashers, home-cleaning robots, new clothing products, inverter A/c and so on.
-Even if enlarging the market size or turnover could mean entry of more players, each player stands to gain from such expansion.
+Even if enlarging the market size or turnover could mean the entry of more players, each player stands to gain from such expansion.
 It will also lead to innovation on existing products to retain market share.

 How to implement retargeting tools?

 Retargeting tools work better for companies whose websites have a daily visitor base of 10,000 and above.
-Pixels or cookies have to be installed on browsers used by the visitors.
+Pixels or cookies have to be installed on browsers used by visitors.
 Landing pages should have a good design and text content that is appealing to the visitor and prompts them to register or sign up.

 Considering the diversity of work (retargeting across platforms) and intensity of it, companies need to use a targeting platform or tool to handle the task.
 There are several retargeting tools available but the popular ones are Perfect Audience, Bizo, Adroll, and Retargeter.
 They are also possible through Facebook, Twitter, and Linkedin.